hypergonial/chat-backend/doc/src/objects/prefs.md

 ## Overview

 The preferences object is used to store and retrieve user preferences.
-It is up to implementing clients to support and implement these features.
+It is up to implementing clients to support and implement these features, should they choose to.
 It currently supports & stores the following values:

 | Key | Type | Description |
 | --- | --- | --- |